PhilippeW83440/SDCND/CarND-Behavioral-Cloning-P3/writeup_template.md

 model.add(Dense(10, activation='relu'))
 model.add(Dense( 1))

+The total number of parameters is: 348219.

 My model consists of a convolution neural network with hierarchical 5x5 and 3x3 filter sizes followed by fully connected layers.

 The model includes RELU layers to introduce nonlinearity  and the data is normalized in the model using a Keras lambda layer.

+In the context of this project a smaller network would probably have been good enough but I wanted to experiment with a network architecture that is suitable for larger scale and more realistic environments as reported in the scientific publication by Nvidia.
+This architecture and pipeline should be the basis for further testing based on real camera inputs taken from a car.

 ####2.
 Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting.

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
+Moreover early stop is being used to prevent overfitting.

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning